Introduction to PostgreSQL Extensions

 Below is the parameter description syntax of extensions.

-- Name of extension: At the time of loading the extension, we need to define the extension’s name in PostgreSQL.
+- Name of Extension: When loading the Extension, we need to define the Extension’s name in PostgreSQL.

-- With schema: This is defined as load the extensions with specified schema; if we have not defined any schema, then extensions will load the currently connected schema.
+- With schema: This is defined as load the extensions with specified schema; if we have not expressed any schema, then extensions will load the currently connected schema.

-- Drop extension: We can drop a loaded extension by using the drop extension command.
+- Drop extension: We can drop a loaded extension using the command.

-- The old version of the extension: This is defined as creating an extension in PostgreSQL by using a version of the extension in PostgreSQL.
+- The old version of the Extension: This is defined as creating an extension in PostgreSQL by using an understanding of the Extension in PostgreSQL.

-- If not exist: While using the if not exist keyword, it will not show the error while the same extension is present in the database.
+- If not exist: Using the if a not live keyword will not show the error while the same Extension is in the database.
 At the same time, the notice is issued.

 How do Extensions Work in PostgreSQL?

-- If we need extra functions and operators in PostgreSQL simultaneously, we have to load a specified extension in PostgreSQL.
+- If we need extra functions and operators in PostgreSQL simultaneously, we must load a specified extension in PostgreSQL.

 psql -U db_test -d testing